TradeTrust/tradetrust-core/README.md

 ## Basic Usages

-#### Wrapping and Signing of verifiable document
+#### Wrapping and Signing of verifiable Document

-This example provides how to sign tradetrust wrapped verifiable document, as well as a public/private key pair or an [Ethers.js Signer](https://docs.ethers.io/v5/api/signer/).
+This example provides how to wrap and sign tradetrust verifiable document using public/private key pair.
+This method doesn't need user to have existing [document store](https://docs.tradetrust.io/docs/topics/introduction/verifiable-documents/document-store/) deployed on blockchain.
 Replace `<your_wallet_address>` and `<your_private_key>` with your actual wallet address and private key.

 ```ts